-With many of us having spent some time in isolation this year, you may have heard a few people talking about packing on a bit of ‘iso-weight’, with comfort food potentially making all of us feel a little better from time to time.
+With many of us having spent some time in lockdown this year, you may have heard a few people admit to packing on the ‘iso-weight’, with comfort food potentially making all of us feel a little better from time to time.

-Eating a nutritious diet, however, can help you reduce the risk of diet-related chronic diseases and improve your wellbeing if you’re living with an ongoing illness4.
+Eating a nutritious diet, however, could help you reduce the risk of diet-related chronic diseases and improve your wellbeing if you’re living with an ongoing illness4.

 Keep the brain ticking

 Researchers believe many supposed age-related changes are in fact lifestyle related.
 Memory loss, for instance, can reportedly be improved by 30% to 50% simply by keeping the brain active5.

 You might be thinking - that’s not easy when you’ve been told to go out less, depending on where you live.
 So, if you’re feeling a little less motivated (and like many of us, want to spend less time in front of the TV and fridge), below are a few avenues that could be worth exploring

 - Learn a new hobby - YOURLifeChoices and About Over 50s have many ideas, including everything from fishing and photography, to gardening and chess.